The following Dispute Resolution practice note provides comprehensive and up to date legal information covering:

 Joint Committee—is defined in Article 164(1) of the Withdrawal Agreement

-Withdrawal Agreement—is defined in the EU(WA)A 2020, s 39(1) as the agreement between the UK and the EU under Article 50(2) of the Treaty on European Union which sets out the arrangements for the UK’s withdrawal from the EU (as that agreement is modified from time to time in
+Withdrawal Agreement—is defined in the EU(WA)A 2020, s 39(1) as the agreement between the UK and the EU under Article 50(2) of the Treaty on European Union which sets out the arrangements for the UK’s withdrawal from the EU (as that agreement is modified from time to time in accordance with any provision of it).
+The

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.